SMART, Students Making a Right Turn

 How does the SMART program meet my student's educational needs?

-If a student is expelled for up to 20 days, the student's teachers supply the school work for the first 10 days.
+Students on long-term suspension will continue to remain students of the school that suspended them.
+The student's teachers supply their schoolwork and/or Google classroom codes to the teacher at SMART.
 The SMART staff coordinates this work and provides academic assistance.
-For days 11-20, the student's teachers can either provide the work or provide the teaching objectives to be covered by the SMART staff.
-There is a certified teacher on staff in the SMART program to ensure that the objectives are being met.
+There is a certified teacher and a Special Education teacher on staff in the SMART program to ensure that the objectives are being met.

-If a student is expelled for 21 days or more, then the student will enroll as a SMART student.
-This means that all of the students courses will be provided by the SMART program.
+When a student is expelled, the student remains enrolled at the school they were expelled from until their case goes before the Board of Education.
+The student's teachers supply their schoolwork and/or Google classroom codes to the teacher at SMART.
+The SMART staff coordinates this work and provides academic assistance.
+After the board upholds their expulsion, the student can then enroll as a SMART student.
+This means that all of the student's courses will be provided by the SMART program.
 The materials used by the SMART program can include traditional teacher-made lessons and/or correspondence work from one of the district's online vendors.

 The SMART staff will make every effort to work with the courses the student is either coming out of at his/her regular school, or courses he/she might enroll in upon returning to the regular school.

-- Daily social skills and behavior education groups, if needed.
+- Daily social skills & behavior education groups, if needed.

 - Individual sessions with an Intervention Specialist, as needed.